-If you’re into gorgeous open-back headphones and affordable prices, you should try getting acquainted with Massdrop.
-The company allows groups of people to purchase an item in bulk, thus dropping the cost for each individual person.
-Sometimes though, Massdrop goes a bit further and partners with a large company to make a more affordable version of whatever it is that particular company makes.
-In this case, it’s Sennheiser with a pair of open-back headphones dubbed the HD 58X Jubilee.
-These headphones are based on the original HD 580 design, which eventually led to classic Sennheiser headphones like the HD 600 and HD 650.
-Going back to basics, Sennheiser updated the internals with modern parts but stayed true to the original design.
+In this case, it’s Sennheiser with a pair of open back headphones dubbed the Massdrop x Sennheiser HD 58X Jubilee.
+These headphones are based on the original HD 580 Precision design from 1991, which eventually led to classic Sennheiser headphones like the HD 600 and HD 650.
+Sennheiser updated the internals with modern parts but stayed true to the original design.
 So, how do they hold up?

 - Sennheiser fans.
-If you’re a fan of Sennheiser headphones, you’ll probably like these.
-Whether or not you should get these over another more expensive pair is up to you, but for $150 you won’t be disappointed.
+If you’re already a fan of Sennheiser headphones, you’ll probably like these.
+Whether or not you should get these over another more expensive pair is up to you, but for $170 you won’t be disappointed.

 - Anyone on a budget.
-While $150 isn’t going to make our best cheap headphones list, it’s definitely more affordable compared to the $300-ish you’d have to dish out to get a pair of HD 600 or HD 650 headphones.
+While $170 isn’t going to make our best cheap headphones list, it’s definitely more affordable compared to the $300USD you’d need for the Sennheiser HD 600 or HD 650.

 How are the Sennheiser HD 58X Jubilee headphones built?

-These come with a standard 3.5mm connector for plugging into your devices, though you might need a ¼” adapter if you plan on using these with any kind of external gear.
+These come with a standard 3.5mm TRS connector for plugging into your devices, though you might need a quarter-inch adapter if you plan on using these with any kind of external gear.
 Thankfully, they come with an adapter in the box, too.
 Then there’s the cable itself, which is a detachable oxygen-free cable (OFC).
-Whether you need an amp or not depends on your source device—but in this case it’s safe to say one wouldn’t hurt.
+Whether you need an amp or not depends on your source device—but in this case, it’s safe to say one wouldn’t hurt.

-For example, while plugged into my Pixel 3 (with that stupid dongle) I was able to listen to music perfectly fine, but only when I maxed out the volume on my Pixel.
-This obviously isn’t ideal and means that my Pixel 3, in particular, isn’t the best device to drive the Sennheiser HD 58X Jubilee with.
+For example, while plugged into my Pixel 3 (with that stupid dongle), I could listen to music perfectly fine but had to max out the volume on my Pixel.
 That won’t be the case if you have something like the LG V30/V40 with the built-in amp, but I don’t.
-Luckily, you won’t need to invest in anything too expensive or uncommon, and I was able to power these adequately even with something as simple as a Scarlett 2i2 interface.
+You won’t need to invest in anything too expensive or uncommon, and I was able to power these adequately with a basic Scarlett 2i2 interface.
 It doesn’t have the best headphone amp in the world: it just has to provide enough power.

 What you should know before buying

 - Open-back vs Closed-back.
 If you’re entirely new to the world of open-back headphones, you might want to read our full explainer on the pros and cons of each kind of headphone to determine which one is best for what you’re looking for.
-While $150 for these is a great price for these compared to other headphones, it might not be right for you and there are plenty of other options that might be better suited for your everyday life.
+While $170 for these is a great price for these, it might not be right for you.
+There are plenty of other options that might be better suited for your everyday life.

 - You might need an external amp.
-To be clear, these were made to be adequately powered by most portable devices such as your smartphone and as I mentioned earlier, that’s true as long as you don’t mind keeping your device on max volume for a decent listening level.
-To figure out if you should also consider getting an amp make sure you read our explainer so you know exactly how to get the most out of these headphones.
+To be clear, these were made to be adequately powered by most portable devices such as your smartphone, that’s true as long as you max out volume levels.
+To figure out if you should also consider getting an amp make sure you read our explainer.

-These are without a doubt a pair of headphones I can easily get behind.
-The lightweight build, classic open-back Sennheiser design, and sound quality more than makes up for all of the nitpicks I have with these.
-In the same way that a dedicated pocket knife cuts better than a Swiss Army Knife, the Massdrop x Sennheiser HD 58X Jubilee are better for listening to music than other headphones that have a bunch of fancy features.
-The only problem is that you’ll need to keep an eye out for when they next become available.
-I know I will be.
+The Massdrop x Sennheiser HD 58X Jubilee is an excellent pair of open-back headphones for audiophiles and enthusiasts alike.
+The lightweight build, classic open-back Sennheiser design, and sound quality more than compensate for all of the nitpicks.
+In the same way that a dedicated pocket knife cuts better than a Swiss Army Knife, the Massdrop x Sennheiser HD 58X Jubilee is better for really listening to music than other headphones that have a bunch of fancy features.